SmridhiSoni/SmridhiSoni/README.md

 - 👋 Hi, I’m SmridhiSoni

-- 👀 I’m interested in learning new technologies and problem solving
+- 👀 I’m interested in learning new technologies and problem solving.

-- 🌱 I’m currently learning frontend devlopment
+- 🌱 I’m currently learning frontend devlopment.

-- 💞️ Ask me about Java,C++,Web Development,Data Stuctures,Algorithm
+- 💞️ Ask me about Java,C++,Web Development,Data Stuctures,Algorithm.

 - 📫 How to reach me smridhi1730.be20@chitkara.edu.in

 <!---